-Why do even some of the smartest women often become stupid when making choices in their relationships?
-In her book, Stupid about Men: 10 Rules for Getting Romance Right, marriage and family therapist Deborah Dunn explains how women are addicted to romance and are often tempted to believe love will conquer all.
-What are the most common mistakes we make and WHY do we make them?
+In her book, Stupid about Men: 10 Rules for Getting Romance Right, marriage and family therapist Deborah Dunn says that even the smartest women sometimes become stupid when making choices in their relationships with men.
+Here, she explains how women are addicted to romance, and why they are often tempted to believe love will conquer all.
+Here's 10 questions to help us all figure out the mistakes we make, and WHY we make them!

 1. Why do so many otherwise reasonable women behave irrationally in their relationships with men?

 A: I've noticed this disturbing trend in my therapy practice, and it's an addiction to romance.
 Romance is a drug that prevents women from having to deal with the tougher issues in their life, like aging, finances, significant stress, problems with their children, and many other things.
 It's an avoidance that's very similar to how men use sex.
 With the rise in men's addiction to pornography and Internet sex, I've seen an equivalent rise in women's focus on and cravings for the ultimate romantic experience.
 We all want that to a degree, but that's not the primary goal of long-term relationships.